-Actual school choice tuition expenditures are entered by ESE on Schedule 1 of the End of Year Financial Report (EOYR) under school choice tuition (function code 9110).
+Actual school choice tuition expenditures are entered by DESE on Schedule 1 of the End of Year Financial Report (EOYR) under school choice tuition (function code 9110).
 For local districts, the amount is shown as a city/town expenditure (line 2220) and for regional districts it is shown as a school committee expenditure (line 1780).
 Expenditures for school choice tuition are included in a district's net school spending requirement, as defined in MGL Chapter 70.

 The municipal or district treasurer should transfer the amount received for school choice tuition revenue each month into a school choice revolving account.
 These funds are then available for expenditure by the school committee without further appropriation.
-ESE populates school choice revenues on Schedule 1 line 630, school choice tuition receipts.
+DESE populates school choice revenues on Schedule 1 line 630, school choice tuition receipts.

 Because cities, towns, and regional school districts must account separately for school choice assessments and revenues, it is improper to "net out" the assessments from the revenues and only deposit the balance in the revolving fund.